hitblast/hitblast.github.io/content/blogs/becoming-an-academic-weapon.md

 +++
-title = "The General Rule-of-Thumb to Be an Academic Weapon" date = 2025-05-23 description = "This is me elaborating on my personal takeaways on the vast ocean of How-To's for becoming an academic weapon, and how to actually try and become one." authors = ["hitblast"]
+title = "The general rule-of-thumb to become an academic weapon" date = 2025-05-23 description = "This is me elaborating on my personal takeaways on the vast ocean of How-To's for becoming an academic weapon, and how to actually try and become one." authors = ["hitblast"]